May 24, 2025

 And on the other side, React Native runs into some real, magnitudinal performance issues.
 RN binaries are usually many times larger.
 And your mobile app is now running inside of a Javascript runtime instead of the near native Swift/Obj-C runtimes.
 There are extra steps in the build process; every significant library has to be implemented in both native layers - essentially a sort of symlink between node_modules, cocoapods, and gradle.
 (Just in case you thought webapp dependencies were bad.)
 Certain features, such as lists and animations, can be much slower.
 And in general, the UI less performant.

 However it must be said that mobile development is hard and expensive.
 Developing even a simple mobile app without any best practices will cost a hundred thousand dollars.
-And when you account for live pipelines for design, infrastructure, builds, tooling, QA, and deployments, it’s usually in the millions.
-A single mid-level React Native developer’s salary runs over $100k, and good luck finding one at that price who can architect everything with best practices, and manage the design, QA, and product management aspects.
+And when you account for design, feature flags, APIs, infrastructure, builds, tooling, QA, and deployments, it’s usually in the millions.
+An entry-level React Native developer’s salary is about $80k alone, and good luck finding one at that price who can architect everything with best practices.
+And that’s to say nothing of designers or product managers.

-Usually apps cost much, much more.
+But usually app development costs much, much more.
 I’ve worked for two different Fortune 50 healthcare companies, both with mobile development teams in the tens of millions of dollars of salaries per year.
 And if you were to look at those mobile apps from a UX and design standpoint, you would be hard pressed to see where that money is spent.
 Tens of millions of dollars every year for what is essentially a CRUD app - a mobile view of a website.
+This isn’t their fault, this is the true cost of development.

 The situation I described - an enterprise company spending $15m a year in perpetuity for a CRUD app - is already the best case scenario for DX-based cost accounting.
-The apps are in React Native, usually architected to make everything as reusable and idiomatic as possible.
+These apps are in React Native, architected by smart engineers to make everything as reusable as possible.
+That $15m/year is a highly commoditized.

 What then, would it look like if instead of hiring highly commoditized React developers, they had to hire separate specialist teams to implement - and ensure parity - with iOS and Android?
-Would the cost center’s budget need to double?
+Would the cost center’s budget double?
 Would there be any guarentees of actual performance benefits?
 Would the company’s bottom line improve?
 Would DX actually improve for those respective teams?
+Would doing this result in the actual reduction of enshittification?

-The best-case answer for all of those questions is: maybe.
-Probably not.
+The best-case answer for all of those questions is: probably not.

 What good programmers often fail to account for is bad programmers.
 While it’s true that in sophisticated environments, over-abstracted tooling leads to computational inefficiencies which sort of taints the water supply.
-But to counter that over-abstraction, not only do you usually need larger budgets, you also need more talented developers.
-In other words: these hyper-DX-accessible tools like React Native enable an entire class of business applications which might otherwise not exist at all.
+But to counter that over-abstraction, larger budgets isn’t always the solution; you also need more talented developers.
+In other words: these hyper-DX-accessible tools like React Native enable an entire class of developers and products which might otherwise not exist.

-In my experience at not-FAANG, I’d say a solid 50% of the developers I’ve met have no business being developers.
-I don’t mean that as a sort of personal attack against them, market forces and all, but rather that if companies refocused on quality and intentionality, they could stop modeling their DX for the lowest common denominator.
-But it is really hard to make the business case for this when hundreds of millions of dollars are on the line.
+During the peak of the engineer hiring craze around 2022, I’d say 50% of the developers I interacted with had no business being developers.
+I don’t mean that as a sort of personal attack against them, market forces and all, but rather that if companies refocused on quality and intentionality, and stopped modeling their development teams like factories, they would be closer - or at least no further - to achieving their target outcomes.

-Regardless of everything I said in defense of slop code, I still strongly agree that system performance should be more important.
-It should be a cultural issue for developers.
-It’s sad that we’ve offset the last two decades of Moore’s Law simply to deliver better DX.
+There are reasons for the enshittification.
+But despite all of those reasons, I still agree that system performance should be more important.
+It should be a cultural issue for developers, and perhaps for businesses too.
+It’s sad that we’ve offset the last two decades of Moore’s Law simply to ship products faster.
 And as Ryan mentioned, even that isn’t a success story.
-I often point out to my gamedev friends that World of Warcraft’s netcode from 2010 is better than basically anything since.
+I often point out to my gamedev friends that World of Warcraft’s netcode from 2010 is better than anything since.

 It certainly feels like the internet is overcrowded and bloated with low-quality content, whether that is from content creators within platforms, or the platforms and products themselves.
 If not us, then who will stop the enshittification?